ZITHROMAX- azithromycin dihydrate tablet, film coated

 Psychiatric: Aggressive reaction and anxiety.

-Skin/Appendages: Pruritus, and serious skin reactions including erythema multiforme, Stevens-Johnson Syndrome , and toxic epidermal necrolysis .
+Skin/Appendages: Pruritus, and serious skin reactions including erythema multiforme, AGEP, Stevens-Johnson Syndrome, toxic epidermal necrolysis, and DRESS.

 Special Senses: Hearing disturbances including hearing loss, deafness, and/or tinnitus, and reports of taste/smell perversion and/or loss.